edammer/netOps/README.md

 showTOMhubs=FALSE        # default is FALSE if not set.
 Calculates adjacency and TOM for exact determination of top coexpression-based network edges;
                          # a second plot on each page will show these hubs in isolation.
-power=8                  # network power beta for adjacency calculation; this is needed if showTOMhubs=TRUE keepTopEdges=150         # default is 150 if not set.
+power=8                  # network power beta for adjacency calculation; this is needed if showTOMhubs=TRUE

+keepTopEdges=150         # default is 150 if not set.
 This many edges are plotted as grey connections between nodes.
+TOM value ties may increase the count.
+# - OR -
-TOM value ties may increase the count. keepTopPercentEdges=NULL # 5 to 20, typically, for pulling hubs together in second same-page iGraphs with Fruchterman-Reingold layout; overrides keepTopEdges setting
+#keepTopPercentEdges=5   # 5 to 20, typically, for pulling hubs together in second same-page iGraphs with Fruchterman-Reingold layout; overrides keepTopEdges setting

 parallelThreads=4        # needed if PPIedges=TRUE; set to # of threads (-1) on your computer
 #####################